evanckennedy/todo-list-application-tutorial/README.md

 - An "Add" button (add-todo-button).
 - An unordered list (todo-list-container) to display tasks.

+The complete HTML structure for this app can be found [here] (https://github.com/evanckennedy/todo-list-application-tutorial/blob/main/index.html)

 ### Styling with CSS (Optional)
 The most important parts of styling are ensuring the list items display correctly and adding a bit of style to the button.
 (Be sure to modify the padding